-SUNY New Paltz and IDMH are delighted to announce the official launch of our new Advanced Certificate in Trauma and Disaster Mental Health, which has just received the final level of approval by the state Department of Education.
+SUNY New Paltz and IDMH are delighted to announce the official launch of our new Advanced Certificate in Trauma and Disaster Mental Health!

 The certificate program consists of 15 credits: three required core courses (Disaster Mental Health; Evidence-Based Assessment and Treatment for Trauma; and Assessment and Interventions with Children, Adolescents, and Families), plus two electives to allow students to focus on populations of interest.
 All courses are entirely online with the exception of COU565, Disaster Mental Health, which involves one weekend on the New Paltz campus, or one weekend on campus and one week in Israel.
 The certificate can be completed within one year, or extended to accommodate the student's schedule.

 - Students who are currently enrolled in master's- or doctoral-level counseling or social work programs and who have already completed their first year of coursework or who can demonstrate completion of a graduate-level counseling theories and skills course

 Courses are taught by a combination of SUNY New Paltz faculty members who are affiliated with the Institute for Disaster Mental Health and by adjunct instructors with expertise in treating trauma in specific populations.

 Required courses: 9 credits total

 COU565: Disaster Mental Health

 Theory and research in disaster mental health are studied and activities of disaster counseling are practiced, including American Red Cross trainings that will allow students to be deployed to disasters.
-Note that this course will be offered in two versions:
+Note that this course is offered in two versions:

 - Summer Hybrid: Six weeks online plus one weekend on the New Paltz campus.

 COU561: Evidence-Based Assessment & Treatment of Traumatic Stress

 Understanding, assessing and treating traumatic stress and post-traumatic stress disorder (PTSD), including the nature and impact of trauma, risk and protective factors, assessing post-traumatic effects, early intervention and PTSD prevention strategies, an overview of cognitive-behavioral treatments, and cross-cultural perspectives.
-Online, delivered every Fall semester.
+Online, delivered every spring semester.

 COU562: Assessment and Interventions with Children, Adolescents, and Families